Sanket-Mane-1399/Energy-Optimization-with-PyPSA/README.md

 ## Learning Objectives

    - Understand how to formulate energy optimization problems in PyPSA.
    - Explore electricity market clearing in a simplified system.
    - Learn how to perform capacity expansion planning for long-term investment decisions.
    - Analyze the role of sector coupling in integrated energy system design.

+## Solvers Used

+The optimization models in this repository are solved using the following solvers:

+1. **Gurobi**
+   - A commercial optimization solver known for high performance in linear, integer, and quadratic programming problems.

+2. **HiGHS**
+   - An open-source solver for linear programming (LP), mixed-integer programming (MIP), and quadratic programming (QP), integrated via PyPSA.

 *Note: This work was completed as part of assignments and workshops at the **TU Berlin, ENSYS Department**.*